BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

-# ESP32 with file system, FTP server, Telnet server and Web server
+# ESP 32 with file system, FTP server, Telnet server and Web server

 While working on my ESP32 / Arduino home automation project I was often missing functionalities that are available on bigger computers.
 This template is an attempt of providing some functionalities of operating system such as file system (SPIFFS is used), threaded Web, FTP and Telnet servers (all three are built upon threaded TCP server which is also included) to an ESP32 programmer.
 Rather then making a complete and finished software I decided to go with a working template that could easily be modified to each individual needs.
 The template demonstrates the use of Web interface to turn LED built into ESP32 on and off using REST calls and basically the same through the use of Telnet interface.
 It creates Unix like environment so Unix / Linux / Raspian programmers will be familiar with.